 Proposals for pilot research should be submitted using a fillable form that is available online via the link found here.
 The Core will review each proposal to assess its scientific merit and to ensure that the proposed use of core resources meets the goals of the CCPP.
-Pilot applications are accepted on a rolling basis from July 1st to December 31st.
+Pilot applications are accepted on a rolling basis from May 1st to December 31st.
 All pilot applications must end within the same fiscal year in which they were awarded.
-If pilot applications are submitted following the December 31st deadline, the application must be placed on hold until the next fiscal year.
 Core Directors will have up to 10 business days to approve a Pilot Project following the submission.